 As a prospective student, you are encouraged to review this catalog prior to signing an enrollment agreement.
-You are also encouraged to review the HMI School Performance Fact sheet prior to signing an enrollment agreement.
+You are also encouraged to review the HMI School Performance Fact (https://hypnosis.edu/distance/docs/dis-school-performance-fact-sheet.pdf) sheet prior to signing an enrollment agreement.